Avocados from Chile

 - Release the

 draft risk analysis report, for a 60 day public consultation period, on 28 February 2019, via

-- Release the final report (expected in late 2019), following consideration of stakeholder comments.
+- 3. Release the final report (expected in the first half of 2020), following consideration of stakeholder comments.

 Purpose of this risk analysis

 The risk analysis was initiated in response to a market access request for fresh avocados from Chile to Australia.
 Avocados are Chile’s highest horticultural priority for new market access.

 Australia (as a World Trade Organization (WTO) member) must meet its international obligations by assessing market access requests (import proposals) and developing the least trade restrictive and scientifically justified import conditions where required.
 Our trading partners use the same principles when assessing Australian market access requests.